Poland Is Not Yet Lost: Rising popularity

 The anthem is mentioned twice in Pan Tadeusz, the Polish national epic written by Adam Mickiewicz in 1834, but set in the years 1811–1812.
 The author makes the first reference to the song when Tadeusz, the main protagonist, returns home and, recalling childhood memories, pulls the string of a chiming clock to hear the "old Dąbrowski's Mazurka" once again.
-Musical boxes and musical clocks playing the melody of Poland Is Not Yet Lost belonged to popular patriotic paraphernalia of that time.
+Music boxes and musical clocks playing the melody of Poland Is Not Yet Lost belonged to popular patriotic paraphernalia of that time.
 The song appears in the epic poem again when Jankiel, a Jewish dulcimerist and ardent Polish patriot, plays the mazurka in the presence of General Dąbrowski himself.

 With Napoleon's defeat and the Congress of Vienna in 1815 came a century of foreign domination over Poland interspersed with occasional bursts of armed rebellion.
-Poland Is Not Yet Lost continued to be sung throughout that period, especially during national uprisings.
-During the November Uprising against Russia in 1830–1831, the song was chanted in the battlefields of Stoczek, Olszynka Grochowska and Iganie.
+"Poland Is Not Yet Lost" continued to be sung throughout that period, especially during national uprisings.
+During the November Uprising against Russia in 1830–1831, the song was chanted in the battlefields of Stoczek, Olszynka Grochowska, and Iganie.
 In peacetime, Polish patriots performed it at homes, official functions and political demonstrations.
 New variants of the song, of various artistic value and length of life, abounded.
 At least 16 alternative versions were penned during the November Uprising alone.
 At times, Dąbrowski's name was replaced by other national heroes: from Józef Chłopicki during the November Uprising to Józef Piłsudski during the First World War to Władysław Sikorski during the Second World War.
 New lyrics were also written in regional dialects of Polish, from Silesia to Ermland and Masuria.
-A variant known as Marsz Polonii ("March Polonia") spread among Polish immigrants in the Americas.
+A variant known as "Marsz Polonii" ('March of Polonia') spread among Polish immigrants in the Americas.

-Mass political emigration following the defeat of the November Uprising, known as the Great Emigration, brought Poland Is Not Yet Lost to Western Europe.
-It soon found favor from Britain to France to Germany where it was performed as a token of sympathy with the Polish cause.
-It was also highly esteemed in Central Europe where various, mostly Slavic, peoples struggling for their own independence, looked to the Polish anthem for inspiration.
+Mass political emigration following the defeat of the November Uprising, known as the Great Emigration, brought "Poland Is Not Yet Lost" to Western Europe.
+It soon found favor from Britain to France to Germany, where it was performed as a token of sympathy with the Polish cause.
+It was also highly esteemed in Central Europe, where various, mostly Slavic, peoples struggling for their own independence, looked to the Polish anthem for inspiration.
 Back in Poland, however, especially in the parts under Russian and Prussian rule, it was becoming increasingly risky to sing the anthem in public.
-Polish patriotic songs were banned in Prussia in 1850; between 1873 and 1911, German courts passed 44 sentences for singing such songs, 20 of which were specifically for singing Poland Is Not Yet Lost.
-In Russian Poland, public performance of the song often ended with a police intervention.
+Polish patriotic songs were banned in Prussia in 1850; between 1873 and 1911, German courts passed 44 sentences for singing such songs, 20 of which were specifically for singing "Poland Is Not Yet Lost".
+When Poland was part of the Russian Empire, public performance of the song often ended with police intervention.